Select Page

 Would it be alright if I venture into a few different questions for us?

-Now that we have learned about the many of the characters of the Christmas story.
+Now that we have learned about the many characters of the Christmas story.

 It seems to me that we are not thinking about or focusing on